 Contrary to the US Sequenom decision, the Full Court in Ariosa Diagnostics, Inc v Sequenom, Inc FCAFC 101 (Sequenom FCAFC) has confirmed that equivalent Australian claims to a prenatal diagnostic method are directed to patent eligible subject matter.
 The equivalent Patent was also found to be valid in the UK in Illumina, Inc v Premaitha Health Plc EWHC 2930 (Pat) but on different reasoning to the Australian decision.

 Manner of Manufacture

-Sequenom FCAFC was an appeal from a decision of Justice Beach in 2019 (Sequenom, Inc. v Ariosa Diagnostics, Inc. FCA 1011), which considered, amongst other things, whether the prenatal diagnostic method claimed was patent eligible subject matter pursuant to section 18(1)(a) of the Patents Act 1990 (Cth), which requires that an invention be a “manner of manufacture” within the meaning of section 6 of the Statute of Monopolies.
+Sequenom FCAFC was an appeal from a decision of Justice Beach in 2019, which considered, amongst other things, whether the prenatal diagnostic method claimed was patent eligible subject matter pursuant to section 18(1)(a) of the Patents Act 1990 (Cth), which requires that an invention be a “manner of manufacture” within the meaning of section 6 of the Statute of Monopolies.

 “A detection method performed on a maternal serum or plasma sample taken from a pregnant female, which method comprises detecting the presence of a nucleic acid of foetal origin in the sample.”